buvis/docs/src/catalogue/zigbee2mqtt.md

 ## Description

-Bridges events and allows you to control your Zigbee devices via MQTT
+Bridges events and allows you to control your Zigbee devices via MQTT.

 ## k8 at home search